What It Means to Pursue the Truth (6)

 Would first looking at whether a person pockets the money they pick up be an accurate way of evaluating their morals and character?
 (No.) Why not?
 (People are incapable of truly abiding by that requirement.
 If they find a small amount of money or something of little value, they will be able to hand it over, but if it’s something valuable, they will be less likely to do so.
 If it’s a very precious item, they will be even less likely to hand it over—they might even hold onto it at all costs.)
 You mean that “Don’t pocket the money you pick up” cannot serve as a criterion for evaluating people’s humanity because people are incapable of achieving it.
 So, if people could abide by this requirement, would it count as a criterion for evaluating their humanity?
 (No, it wouldn’t.)
 Why would it not count as a criterion for evaluating people’s humanity, even if people could abide by it?
 (Someone’s ability or lack thereof to abide by “Don’t pocket the money you pick up” does not really reflect the quality of their humanity.
 It has nothing to do with how good or bad their humanity is, and it is not a criterion for evaluating people’s humanity.)
 This is one way of understanding the issue.
 There is little relation between a person not pocketing the money they pick up and the quality of their humanity.
 So, if you encounter someone who is really capable of not pocketing the money they pick up, how will you view them?
 Can you regard them as a person who possesses humanity, an honest person, and someone who submits to God?
 Can you classify not pocketing the money one picks up as a standard for possessing humanity?
 We should fellowship on this issue.
 Who will speak about it?
 (Someone’s ability to not pocket the money they pick up is irrelevant to defining that person’s humanity essence.
 Their essence is evaluated according to the truth.)
 What else?
 (Some people are able to not pocket the money they pick up, even when it’s a large sum of money, or they do many other such good deeds, but they have their own goals and intents.
 They want to be rewarded for their meritorious actions and to gain a good reputation, so their external good behaviors cannot determine the quality of their humanity.)
 Anything else?
 (Suppose someone is capable of not pocketing the money they pick up, but they approach the truth with a resistant attitude, with an attitude that is averse to the truth.
 If we evaluate them based on God’s words, they do not possess humanity.
 So, it is inaccurate to use this standard to judge whether or not someone possesses humanity.)
 Some of you have already realized that using “Don’t pocket the money you pick up” to evaluate whether someone possesses humanity is wrong—you do not agree with it being used as a standard for evaluating whether someone has humanity.
 This viewpoint is correct.
 Regardless of whether someone is capable of not pocketing the money they pick up, this has little to do with the principles of their comportment and the path that they choose.
 Why do I say this?
 First of all, when a person does not pocket the money they pick up, this only represents a momentary behavior.
 It is difficult to say whether they did it because the thing that they picked up was worthless, or because other people were watching them, and they wanted to gain their praise and esteem.
 Even if their action was unadulterated, it is just a kind of good behavior, and it has little relevance to their pursuit and comportment.
 At most, it can only be said that this person has a bit of good behavior and noble character.
 Though this behavior cannot be called a negative thing, it cannot be classified as a positive thing either, and a person certainly cannot be defined as positive just because they do not pocket the money they pick up.
 This is because it has no relation to the truth, and it has nothing to do with God’s demands of man.
 Some people say: “How could it not be a positive thing?
 How could such a noble behavior not be considered positive?
 If someone was immoral and lacked humanity, would they be capable of not pocketing the money they pick up?”
 That is not necessarily an accurate way to put it.
 A devil is capable of doing a couple of good things—so would you say that it is not a devil?
 Some demon kings do one or two good deeds in order to make a name for themselves and cement their place in history—so would you call them good people?
 You cannot determine whether someone possesses humanity or not, or whether their character is good or bad, merely on the basis of one good or bad thing that they did.
 For an evaluation to be accurate, you should base it on their overall conduct, and on whether or not they have the correct ideas and views.
 If someone is able to return a very valuable item that they found to its rightful owner, this only shows that they are not greedy, and that they do not covet other people’s possessions.
 They possess this aspect of good moral conduct, but does this have anything to do with their comportment and their attitude toward positive things?
 (No.) It is likely that some people will not agree with this, they will deem this assertion to be a little subjective and inaccurate.
 However, considering this from a different perspective, if someone loses something useful, will they not be very worried about it?
 So, for the person that finds the item, no matter what they find, it is not theirs, therefore they should not keep it.
 No matter if it is a material object or money, no matter if it is valuable or worthless, it does not belong to them—so is it not their duty to return the item to its rightful owner?
 Is this not what people ought to do?
 What is the value of promoting this?
 Is this not making a big deal about nothing?
 Is it not over the top to treat not pocketing the money one picks up as a kind of noble moral quality and to elevate it to a lofty, spiritual context?
 Is this one good behavior even worth mentioning in the midst of good people?
 There are so many better and loftier behaviors than this one, so not pocketing the money one picks up is not worth mentioning.
 However, if you were to vigorously propagate and promote this good behavior among beggars and thieves, it would be appropriate, and it might be of some use.
 If a country vigorously promotes “Don’t pocket the money you pick up,” it shows that the people there are already very evil, that the country is overrun with robbers and thieves, and unable to guard against them.
 So, their only recourse is to promote and propagate this kind of behavior to resolve the issue.
 In fact, this behavior has always been people’s duty.
 For instance, if someone finds fifty yuan on the street and easily returns it to its rightful owner, is that not so insignificant that it is not even worth mentioning?
 Does it really need to be praised?
 Is it necessary to make such a big thing out of nothing, and to sing the praises of this person, and to even commend them for their noble and honorable moral conduct, just because they gave back money to the person who lost it?
 Is returning lost money to its rightful owner not just the normal and natural thing to do?
 Is this not something that a person who possesses normal reason ought to do?
 Even a little child who does not understand social morals would be capable of doing this, so is it really necessary to make such a big thing of it?
 Is this behavior really worthy of being elevated to the level of man’s morality?
 In My opinion, it cannot be elevated to this level, and it is not worthy of praise.
 It is just a transient good behavior and it has no relation to truly being a good person on a fundamental level.
 Not pocketing the money one picks up is a very trifling matter.
 It is something that any normal person, and anyone who cloaks themselves in human skin or speaks in human language should be able to do.
 This is something that people can do if they try hard, they do not need an educator or thinker to teach them to do it.
 A three-year-old child is capable of doing this, and yet, thinkers and educators have treated it as a crucial requirement of man’s moral conduct, and in doing so, they have made a bit of a big fuss out of nothing.
 Though “Don’t pocket the money you pick up” is a statement that evaluates man’s moral conduct, it fundamentally does not rise to the level of measuring whether someone possesses humanity or noble morality.
 Therefore, it is both inaccurate and unsuitable to use “Don’t pocket the money you pick up” to evaluate the quality of someone’s humanity.

 “Don’t pocket the money you pick up” is the most superficial of traditional culture’s demands about moral conduct.
 Although all human societies have promoted and taught this sort of idea, because people have corrupt dispositions, and due to the prevalence of mankind’s evil trends, even if people can practice “Don’t pocket the money you pick up” or possess this kind of good moral conduct for some period of time, it does not change the fact that people’s corrupt dispositions are constantly dominating their thoughts and behaviors, while also dominating and controlling their comportment and pursuits.
 Transient instances of good moral conduct have no bearing on a person’s pursuit, and they certainly cannot change a person’s adulation, admiration, and following of evil trends.
 Is this not the case?
 (It is.)
 So, the song that people sang in the past, “On the side of the road, I picked up one cent off the ground,” is now nothing more than a nursery rhyme.
 It has become a memory.
 People cannot even abide by the basic good behavior of not pocketing the money they pick up.
 People wish to change mankind’s pursuits and corrupt dispositions by promoting good moral conduct, and they try to stop mankind’s degradation, and the day-by-day degeneration of society, but they have ultimately failed to accomplish these objectives.
 The moral of “Don’t pocket the money you pick up” can only exist in man’s ideal world.
 People treat this moral as a kind of ideal, as an aspiration for a better world.
 This moral exists within man’s spiritual world.
 It is a kind of hope that man places upon the world of the future, but it is incompatible with the reality of human life and with people’s actual humanity.
 It is at odds with man’s principles of comportment and the paths that people walk, as well as what they pursue, and what they ought to possess and achieve.
 It is incompatible with the manifestations and outpourings of normal humanity, and with the principles of interpersonal relationships and of handling affairs.
 Thus, this standard for judging mankind’s moral conduct has always been invalid, from ancient times to present day.
 This idea and viewpoint of “Don’t pocket the money you pick up” that man promotes is particularly meaningless, and most people ignore it, because it cannot change the direction of their comportment, or their pursuits, and it certainly cannot change people’s depravity, selfishness, self-interest, or their growing tendency to rush toward evil.
 This most superficial demand of “Don’t pocket the money you pick up” has become an amusing, satirical joke.
 Now, even children do not want to sing, “On the side of the road, I picked up one cent off the ground”—it is not even remotely meaningful.
 In a world filled with corrupt politicians, this song has become very ironic.
 The reality, which people are well aware of, is that a person may hand over a lost cent to the police, but if they pick up a million yuan, or ten million yuan, it would go right in their pocket.
 From this phenomenon, we can see that people’s attempts to promote this demand about moral conduct to mankind have failed.
 This means that people are incapable of practicing even basic good behaviors.
 What does it mean to be incapable of practicing even basic good behaviors?
 It means that people are incapable of practicing even the basic things that they ought to do—like not taking something that they pick up if it belongs to someone else.
 Moreover, when people do something wrong, they will not speak one honest word about it, they would rather die than admit to their wrongdoing.
 They cannot even abide by something as basic as not telling lies, so they certainly are not fit to talk about morality.
 They do not even wish to possess conscience and reason, so how can they talk about morality?
 Officials and those with authority rack their brains thinking of ways to squeeze and wrest more profit from other people, and to seize things that are not theirs.
 Even the law cannot hold them back—why is this?
 How has man come to this point?
-This is all due to people’s corrupt satanic dispositions, and the control and domination that their satanic nature has over them, which gives rise to all manner of deceitful, harmful behaviors.
+This is all due to people’s corrupt satanic dispositions, and the control and domination that their satanic nature has over them, which gives rise to all manner of deceptive, harmful behaviors.
 These hypocrites do many despicable and shameless things under the guise of “serving the people.”
 Have they not lost all sense of shame?
 Nowadays, there are so many hypocritical people.
 In a world where evil people run rampant and good people are oppressed, a doctrine like “Don’t pocket the money you pick up” is simply incapable of restraining people’s corrupt dispositions, and it simply cannot transform their nature essence, or the path that they walk.

 Have you understood the things that I have said in this fellowship on the topic of “Don’t pocket the money you pick up”?
 What meaning does the saying hold for corrupt humans?
 Just how should one comprehend this moral? (“Don’t pocket the money you pick up” has no relation to people’s comportment or to the path that they walk.
 It cannot change the path that man walks.)
 That is right, it is not suitable for people to evaluate someone’s humanity based on the saying “Don’t pocket the money you pick up.”
 This saying cannot be used to measure a person’s humanity, and it is also wrong to use it to measure someone’s morals.
 It is nothing more than a transient behavior of man.
 It simply cannot be used to evaluate a person’s essence.
 The people who proposed the saying about moral conduct, “Don’t pocket the money you pick up”—these so-called thinkers and educators—are idealists.
 They do not understand man’s humanity or essence, and they do not comprehend the degree to which man has become depraved and corrupted.
 As such, this saying about moral conduct that they put forward is very empty, it is simply impractical, and it does not suit man’s real circumstances.
 This saying about moral conduct does not have even the slightest relation to man’s essence or to the different corrupt dispositions that people pour forth, or to the notions, views, and behaviors that people may give rise to while dominated by corrupt dispositions.
 This is one point.
 Another point is that not pocketing the money one picks up is just something that a normal person ought to do.
 For instance, your parents gave birth to you and raised you, but when you were still ignorant and immature, all you would do was ask your parents for food and clothes.
 However, once you matured and had a better understanding of things, you naturally knew to love your parents dearly, to avoid making them worried or angry, to try not to add to their workloads or suffering, and to do everything you were capable of on your own.
 You naturally came to understand these things and did not need anyone to teach you.
 You are a person, you have a conscience and reason, so you are able to and ought to do these things—none of this is even worth mentioning.
 By elevating “Don’t pocket the money you pick up” to the level of noble moral character, people are making something out of nothing and taking things a bit too far; this behavior should not be defined in that way, is that not the case?
 (It is.)
 What can be learned from this?
 Doing what one ought to do and is able to do within the scope of normal humanity is a marker of a person having normal humanity.
 This means that if a person has normal reason, they can do those things that people with normal humanity would think to and realize they ought to do—is this not a very normal phenomenon?
 If you do something that anyone with normal humanity is capable of doing, can it really be called good moral conduct?
 Is it necessary to encourage it?
 (No, it is not.)
 Does this really count as noble humanity?
 Does it count as possessing humanity?
 (No, it doesn’t.)
 Displaying such behaviors does not elevate one to the level of possessing humanity.
 If you say that a person has humanity, it means that the perspective and stance from which they view problems is relatively positive and active, as are their ways and methods of handling problems.
 What is a marker of positivity and activeness?
 That person will have a conscience and a sense of shame.
 Another marker of positivity and activeness is a sense of justice.
 It may be that this person has some bad habits like going to bed and waking up late, being a picky eater, or preferring foods with a strong flavor, but apart from these bad habits, they will have certain good qualities.
 They will have principles and limits when it comes to their comportment and actions; they will have a sense of shame and justice; and they will have more positive traits and fewer negative ones.
 If they could accept and practice the truth, that would be even better and it would be easy for them to embark on the path of pursuing the truth.
 Conversely, if a person loves evil; seeks fame, profit, and status; adores money; likes living a life of luxury; and enjoys idling away their time seeking pleasure, then the perspective from which they view people and things, and their outlook on life and value system will all be negative and dark, and they will lack a sense of shame and justice.
 This kind of person will not possess humanity, and it certainly will not be easy for them to accept the truth or to attain God’s salvation.
 This is a simple principle for evaluating people.
 An evaluation of a person’s moral conduct is not a standard by which to measure whether they possess humanity.
 In order to evaluate if a person is good or bad, you must judge them based upon their humanity, not their moral conduct.
 Moral conduct tends to be superficial, and it is influenced by one’s social climate, background, and environment.
 Some approaches and manifestations change constantly, so it is hard to determine the quality of a person’s humanity based solely on their moral conduct.
 For example, a person may be very respectful of social morals, and follow the rules wherever they go.
 They may show restraint in everything they do, hold to the government’s laws, and refrain from making a ruckus in public or from infringing upon other people’s interests.
 They may also be respectful and helpful, and care for the young and elderly.
 Does the fact that this person has so many good traits mean that they are living out normal humanity and that they are a good person?
 (It does not.)
 A person may practice “Don’t pocket the money you pick up” very well, they might consistently abide by this moral that mankind promotes and advocates for, but how is their humanity?
 The fact that they practice not pocketing the money they pick up does not say anything about their humanity—this moral conduct cannot be used to evaluate whether their humanity is good or bad.
 Now how should their humanity be measured?
 You must strip them of the packaging of this moral conduct, and take away the behaviors and moral conduct that man views as good, and that are the bare minimum that any person with normal humanity is capable of achieving.
 After that, look at their most important manifestations, such as the principles of their comportment, and the lines that they will not cross in their comportment, as well as their attitude toward the truth and God.
 This is the only way to see their humanity essence, and their inner nature.
 Viewing people in this way is relatively objective and accurate.
 That will be all for our discussion on the moral: “Don’t pocket the money you pick up.”
 Have you all understood this fellowship?
 (Yes.)
 I often worry that you have not really understood what I have said, that you only comprehend a bit of doctrine regarding it, but still do not understand the parts relating to its essence.
 So, all I can do is elaborate a bit further on the idea.
 I will only feel at ease when I get the sense that you have understood.
 How can I tell that you have understood?
 When I see a look of joy on your faces, you have probably understood what I am saying.
 If I can achieve that, then speaking a little bit more on this topic is worthwhile.